JanTigeros/Minium/README.md

 # Minium
 Minium is a web application of Medium clone.
 It is built in ruby on rails, which is useful for creating web applications.
 The database is made in postgresql.
 All together it is hosted on a Heroku web server with a connection via Heroku CLI.
-The online application can be viewed at this link:
+The online application can be viewed at: [minium-jan.herokuapp.com](https://minium-jan.herokuapp.com)

 # Functions
 - Heroku hosted